JohnEarnest/Decker/docs/lil.md

 sum @ (100,200) cross 11,22,33        # (111,211,122,222,133,233)
 ```

 You can also conform dictionaries.
-Lil takes the union of keys in the dictionaries and applies the operator between dictionary elements (or `0` if the entry is missing).
+Lil takes the union of keys in the dictionaries and applies the operator between dictionary elements (or nil if the entry is missing).
 As when taking the union of dictionaries with `,`, conforming "prefers" the order of keys in the left argument:
 ```lil
 x:("White","Brown","Speckled") dict 10,34,27
 y:("Brown","White","Blue"    ) dict  9,13,35